3. Smart Contract Architecture¶

 Accepts common asset types

 No individual can redirect assets outside of what is dictated by the split membership and its vesting parameters for each period.
 The terms of the vesting length, past members and their weights cannot be modified once deployed.
-However, it should be noted that if the PG multisig were to be compromised, operators could be used to steal the remainder of vest.
+However, it should be noted that if the Guild’s multisig were to be compromised, any unvested amounts could be stolen.

-No member should have even temporary discretion over vested or unvested funds - eg. a designated address holds funds before a member manually sends them on to another component.
+No member should have even temporary discretion over vested or unvested funds, a designated address holds funds before a member manually sends them on to another component.

 It should be possible to add and remove beneficiaries from the split.
 Managing additions and removals would be the responsibility of the membership.
-Updates are important because contributors will still join and leave protocol work.
+Updates are important because the contributor set will change over time.
 If we can’t add newcomers to this list, then the recurring cost to redeploy the contract and redirect the split would become an unnecessary expense.

-In order to promote long-term incentive alignment, donated assets should be subject to a standard vesting period.
-The Pilot will be ~1 year, and subsequent vests will likely last for 4 years.
+In order to provide long-term incentives, donated assets should be subject to a vesting period.
+The vesting schedule for the pilot will be ~1 year, while subsequent vesting periods will likely last 4 years.
 This should be discussed and set by the split beneficiaries, with consideration for the expectations of donating entities.
 The vesting terms deployed with the contract should not be modifiable by any party.

-0xSplits allows PG to deploy the initial contract with optionality over desired launch date, vesting time, etc
+0xSplits allows the Guild to deploy the initial contract with optionality over desired launch date, vesting time, etc.

-The same Vesting Contract can be reused for many donations, either from the same org or different ones.
-The avoids unecessary gas + time costs to Sponsors.
+The same vesting contract can be reused for many donations, either from the same org or different ones.
+The avoids unnecessary gas + time costs to sponsors.
 The vesting terms are the same for each donation.